ericmjl/minimal-flask-example/README.md

 # minimal-flask-example

 The simplest complex example that I can think of to show main Flask app concepts.

+All examples are in `app.py`.
+There are 3 view functions embedded, each showing a different example of how to build Flask apps.

+Key concepts applicable throughout:

+- View functions
+- Routes
+- Returning a template.

-# example 1
+## example 1

-The first example is `app.py`.
-In this example, I show you how to embed a `pandas.DataFrame()` table inside an HTML page served up using Flask.
+The first example is under [`/df`](http://minimal-flask-table.herokuapp.com/df).
+In this example, I show you how to embed a `pandas.DataFrame()` table inside an HTML page served up using Flask, essentially as a dump of the table.

 Key concepts here: